 In Ethiopia, Christmas, known as Genna, is celebrated on January 7, adhering to the Ethiopian Orthodox calendar.
 The celebration is deeply spiritual, with many people attending church services and enjoying a festive meal that may include doro wat, a spiced chicken stew, enjoyed with injera (a flatbread).

-In South Africa, where the holiday falls during summer, Christmas is often celebrated with outdoor barbecues (braais) and family picnics.
+In South Africa, where the holiday falls during summer, families often celebrate Christmas with outdoor barbecues (braais) and picnics.
 Singing and dancing play important roles in the festivities, with communities gathering to share in joy and celebration, reflecting the country’s rich cultural diversity.

 In Nigeria, Christmas is a time for family gatherings, feasting, and the exchange of gifts.
-Christmas Day is a public holiday and traditional meals are always prepared including various meats in large quantities.
+People celebrate Christmas Day as a public holiday by preparing traditional meals that always include large quantities of various meats.
 Gift giving in Nigeria often involves money and the flow of gifts from the more fortunate to the less fortunate.

 Asia and Oceania: Unique Takes on the Holiday